Announcements

 Welcome

 Welcome to Lesson Eight!
-Let us begin as there is so little time, but so much to cover!
-We will be discussing spreads today.
-Spreads are a vital part of reading tarot.
-In our continued analogy of spellcasting, spreads serve as wand movements.
-While you technically can read the cards without a spread (just like it is possible to perform wandless magic), it is much harder to do so, and for more complex questions or readings, using a spread is really the only way to do it.
+Please leave your materials aside for the last portion of today’s class, as you will be given time to practice with them after taking notes.
+Today we will be discussing spreads, a vital part of reading tarot!
+In our continued analogy of spellcasting, spreads serve as the wand movement.
+While you technically can read the cards without a spread (just like it is possible to perform wandless magic), it is much harder to do so.
+Therefore, for more complex questions or readings, using a spread is ideal.
+As we cover this topic, keep in mind that each reading can be done either for another person (the querent) or for yourself, too!
+I personally perform a quick reading for myself each morning to see what I should keep my Eye out for.

 Basics

-A spread is a specific arrangement of the cards with intention behind them.
+A spread is a specific arrangement (or layout) of the cards with intention behind them.
 Imagine you’re writing a story.
-Your words are the cards themselves, whereas the spread is the sentence.
+Your words are the cards themselves, whereas the spread is the phrase or sentence.
 The spread is what pieces the cards together to give you a specific answer.
-Some decks have their own specific spread -- for instance, there is a Black Cats Tarot that includes a unique cat spread.
+Some decks include their own specific spread — for instance, there is a Black Cats Tarot deck that introduces a unique cat spread.
 However, most spreads can be used with any deck.

-To begin any spread, you will first need to make sure that your deck is well shuffled.
-Some people like to allow the querent to shuffle the cards.
-This allows their magical signature and will of mind to be put into the cards.
-Some people do not like doing this for the same reason, as they see it as a pollution of their own magic within the cards.
-This choice is up to you.
-Personally, I prefer to let querent shuffle the cards.
+To begin forming any spread, you will first need to make sure that your deck is well shuffled.
+Some people like to allow the querent to shuffle the cards, as this allows their magical signature and will of mind to be put into the cards for the reading.
+Others prefer not to allow others to touch their deck, as they see it as a pollution of their own magic within the cards.
+This choice is entirely up to you.
+Personally, I prefer to let the querent shuffle the cards (allowing their imprint on the reading), as I am particular about cleansing the deck in between sessions.

 It is important to keep your intention in mind when beginning a spread.
-Keep in mind who your querent is, the information that they are wanting to learn, and focus your mind on finding the answer.
-Remember also, if your belief wavers, your will power will also waver, and your reading will not be accurate as your magic was non-existent or ineffective.
+Taking into consideration who your querent is and the information that they are wanting to learn, focus your mind on finding the answer.
+This act of concentration is parallel to another crucial spellcasting component, of course!
+Please remember: if your belief wavers, your willpower will also waver.
+This is because doubt decreases the effectiveness of your Inner Eye, leading to readings that are less accurate.
+So reach inward for your power and claim it!

 A Spread of Spreads